 Her excellent opinion of these brushes: Compared to other similar brushes, Black Velvet hits a snappiness sweet point.
 I can create loose, organic, expressive brushstrokes or do extremely detailed work with their needle fine tips.
 I own the 3/4 Oval, Wash, 3/8 dagger (my most used brush), a #1 script, and 4, 8, 12, and 16 rounds.
 I'd recommend the #8 round to beginners.

 If you read reviews, you'll see that she's not the only one who loves these brushes.
-One of my watercolor heroes, Steve Mitchell, has a video tutorial on lifting and he uses this brush.
+Steve Mitchell, has a video tutorial on lifting and he uses this brush.
 As Steve paints with it, watch how he constantly repositions the tip.
 This would drive me insane, which is probably why this brush didn't work for me, but it doesn't bother Steve a bit and it may not bother you either.

 Natural Bristle Watercolor Brushes